Back

 Abstract

 Malaysia has long taken pride in its political stability, steady leadership, and long-term vision for nation-building.
-Even through four changes of government since 2018, its five-yearly Malaysia Plan has remained a cornerstone of governance, providing a sense of its developmental trajectory and aspirations.
+Even through four changes of government since 2018, the five-yearly Malaysia Plan has remained a cornerstone of governance, and a key presentation of the country’s developmental trajectory and aspirations.

 About the Speaker

-Wan Ahmad Fayhsal is a Malaysian politician currently serving as the Member of Parliament for Machang and a Supreme Council Member of the Malaysian United Indigenous Party (BERSATU).
+Wan Ahmad Fayhsal Bin Wan Ahmad Kamal is a Malaysian politician currently serving as the Member of Parliament for Machang and a Supreme Council Member of the Malaysian United Indigenous Party (BERSATU).
 He had once served as the Youth Chief of BERSATU.
 He was Deputy Minister of Youth and Sports and Deputy Minister of National Unity from 2020 to 2022.

 His career began at PETRONAS as a Business and Strategic Planning Executive before he moved into a senior executive role at the Bumiputera Agenda Steering Unit (TERAJU).
 Here, he played a key role in the founding of the Bumiputera Education Steering Foundation (Yayasan Peneraju).